 Gulf Coast Migratory Waterfowl Habitat Enhancement (2013)

-NFWF is engaged in consultation with the Texas Parks and Wildlife Department, Texas Commission on Environmental Quality, Texas General Land Office and federal resource agencies to identify priority conservation projects for Phase II consideration under the Gulf Environmental Benefit Fund.
+NFWF is engaged in consultation with the Texas Parks and Wildlife Department, Texas Commission on Environmental Quality, Texas General Land Office, FWS and NOAA to identify priority conservation projects for consideration under the Gulf Environmental Benefit Fund.
 Review of the 2015 cycle proposals is expected to begin in the spring of 2015.

 About the Gulf Environmental Benefit Fund